AI-Assisted Product Messaging

 Example: Therapeutic Interchange Management

-Therapeutic Interchange Management (TIC) is a new iKnowMed feature that allows oncology practices to configure preferred biosimilar defaults at the practice level, automating a process that was previously manual and inconsistency-prone.
+Therapeutic Interchange Management (TIC) is a new iKnowMed feature that allows oncology practices to configure preferred biosimilar defaults at the practice level, automating a process that was previously manual and prone to inconsistency.

-The AI-assisted overview document: View TIC Overview & Value Framework
+The AI-assisted overview document: View TIC Value Framework